-Mobile Porch is a multifunctional mini architecture to roam neighbourhoods, a tool for contact, and a place for self-publishing local activities.
-Everyone is invited to use it, shape it, mold it.
+Mobile Porch is a multifunctional mini architecture to roam neighbourhoods and adds a mobile public space for self-publishing activities.
+The invitation to use to use it, shape it, and mold it is open to everyone.

 The deliberately flexible design offers a stage, a screen, a reception desk, a dinner table, a shop, an exhibition board, a workshop, a billboard, a hang-out - an endless range of functions and possibilities for public use both for the here and now, and future public realm planning.